-RSRC teachers teach multiple UbD units a year.
-During the science block, students are engaged in investigations, reading non-fiction leveled texts related to their topics, writing both narrative and expository pieces relevant to the unit, and learning using a variety of GLAD strategies including pictorial input charts, expert groups and cognitive content dictionaries.
-Two of these UbD units culminate in an Exhibition Night, where students present their leanings to their parents and community members.
+RSAR teachers teach at least three UbD units a year, alternating between Science and Social Studies units.
+Science is taught 4-5 times a week for roughly 45 minutes a day during science units.
+During this block of time students are engaged in investigations, reading non-fiction leveled texts related to their topics, writing both narrative and expository pieces relevant to the unit, and learning using a variety of GLAD strategies including pictorial input charts, expert groups, cognitive content dictionaries etc. The culmination of two UbD units a year is an Exhibition Night, where students present their leanings to their parents and community members.

-Students work in cooperative groups, and often use hands-on materials to reinforce their understanding of scientific concepts.
+Students primarily work in cooperative groups, and often use hands-on materials to reinforce their understanding of scientific concepts.
 In order to facilitate a research and inquiry-based instructional model, teachers implement and reinforce clear rules and procedures for laboratory work.
 These procedures ensure the safety of students, while allowing them to learn and investigate in a dynamic and collaborative environment.